storybookjs/react-native/docs/src/pages/configurations/custom-webpack-config/index.md

 You'll get _extend-mode_ by returning an object.

 Let's say you want to add [SASS](http://sass-lang.com/) support to Storybook.
 This is how to do it.
-Simply add the following content to a file called `webpack.config.js` in your Storybook config directory (`.storybook` by default ).
+Add the following content to a file called `webpack.config.js` in your Storybook config directory (`.storybook` by default ).

 ```js
 const path = require("path");